perseoGI/privacy-policy/raid-tracker-policy.md

 The "Raid Tracker" application collects location data to calculate the distance you have traveled while using the application.
 This data is necessary for the proper functioning of the application and is not shared with anyone.

 The "Raid Tracker" application does not collect or store any location data at any time, even on your device.
 The location data is processed in real-time and is not stored or transmitted to any servers or third-party services.

+The "Raid Tracker" application also requests access to your device's location in the background for proper functioning.
+This data is not stored or shared and is only processed in real-time.

 The "Raid Tracker" application does not collect any other personal information from users.